 April 26, 2016.
 Yep, I know I just finished a whole series of posts on Turkey, and now I’m talking about Amsterdam.
 Makes me sound like a real jet-setter.
 But the truth is, not much happened in our lives for a good solid month.
 Just the daily work grind; no time for cultural experiences.
 So when Matthew’s birthday rolled around at the end of April, we were ready for some R&E (Relaxation & Exploration).
 And Amsterdam seemed like the perfect combo of both.

 Now to be honest, we’d made our first foray into the city last September, but I’ve just never had any time to write about it.
-That’s why I thought I’d take this opportunity to tell you how Amsterdam has won our hearts and become our top recommendation for a weekend getaway.
-Plus, I’ve provided some whopping photo galleries to give you a taste of the city’s atmosphere — be sure click on the images for bigger views:
+That’s why I thought I’d take this opportunity to tell you how Amsterdam has won our hearts and become our favorite recommendation for a weekend getaway.
+Plus, I’ve provided some whopping photo galleries to give you a taste of the city’s atmosphere — be sure click on the images for bigger views.
+And now, without further ado, the top five reasons you need to see this city!

 Thousands of canals neatly cleave and drain the below-sea-level landscape into perfect little pastoral parcels, although industry has clearly carved out some space.
 I couldn’t help but marvel at Dutch engineering, which has used dykes, dams, locks, canals, and windmills to reclaim soil from the sea and literally double the country’s landmass.
 (The Netherlands is now twice the size of New Jersey.)